97amarnathk/97amarnathk.github.io/_posts/2020-08-01-my-macos-terminal-setup.md

 ## iTerm2

-[iTerm2](https://www.iterm2.com) is the terminal application of my choice.
+[iTerm2](https://www.iterm2.com) is a terminal application I use.
 It has several features like split panes, command autocompletion built in.
 Even though I prefer iTerm2 over the default Terminal.app in macOS, this step is completely optional, and the rest of the setup would work even on the default Terminal app.

 ### Installation

 1. Download iTerm2 zip archive from its [official website](https://www.iterm2.com/downloads.html).
-2. Unarchive the downloaded zip, and copy the iTerm2 application to the *Applications* directory.
+2. Unarchive the zip, and copy the iTerm2 application to the *Applications* directory.

 ### iTerm2 color presets

-When you launch iTerm first time, it will look not much different from your default Terminal app.
-But do not worry, we will be making changes to this, by importing color presets.
+When you launch iTerm first time, it will look same as the default Terminal app.
+We will be making changes to the theme and color scheme, by importing color presets.

 {%include image.html url="/images/terminal-iterm-default.png" description="Default iTerm2 setup" shadow=true%}

 iTerm colors are changed by importing `.itermcolors` files which contain color presets.

-To download the correct color scheme and import it :
+To download the correct color presets and import :

-1. Go to <https://iterm2colorschemes.com/>, and find a color correct scheme as per your liking.[Nocturnal Winter](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Nocturnal%20Winter.itermcolors) is my personal favorite, and I have used this in the screenshots of my terminal.
+1. Go to <https://iterm2colorschemes.com/>, and find a color correct scheme as per your liking.
+[Nocturnal Winter](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Nocturnal%20Winter.itermcolors) is my personal favorite, and I have used this in the screenshots of my terminal.
 2. Once you find your theme, right click on its link and select the *Save link as* option, to download it in the `.itermcolors` format.
 3. In iTerm2, go to Preferences or press <kbd>Cmd</kbd> <kbd>,</kbd>.
 4. Select *Profiles* &#x2192; *Colors*.